-The typ (type) header parameter is used to declare the type of this object.
-The type value JWS is used to indicate that this object is a JWS using the JWS Compact Serialization.
-The type value JWS+JSON is used to indicate that this object is a JWS using the JWS JSON Serialization.
+The typ (type) header parameter MAY be used to declare the type of this complete JWS object in an application-specific manner in contexts where this is useful to the application.
+This parameter has no effect upon the JWS processing.
+The type value JOSE MAY be used by applications to indicate that this object is a JWS or JWE using the JWS Compact Serialization or the JWE Compact Serialization.
+The type value JOSE+JSON MAY be used by applications to indicate that this object is a JWS or JWE JSON Serialization or the JWE JSON Serialization.
 Other type values MAY be used, and if not understood, SHOULD be ignored.

 The typ value is a case sensitive string.
 Use of this header parameter is OPTIONAL.